Active case

 GLP-1 receptor agonists are medications that act like the GLP-1 hormone in the human body.
 These medications imitate the way natural hormones act, including how they connect to cell receptors.
 One well-known GLP-1 receptor agonist is Ozempic.

-Studies have demonstrated the impact of GLP-1 on reducing appetite.
+Studies have demonstrated the impact of GLP-1 drugs on reducing appetite.
 Research on animals showed that rats consumed significantly less food after treatment.
 Human research has also shown that GLP-1 helps decrease appetite when compared to the effect of inactive substances (placebos).

 Has Ozempic been approved by the FDA for weight loss?